may-meriem/nodejs-ex/README.md

 ## Node.js MongoDB CICD Overview!
 -----------------

-This example will serve a welcome page and the current hit count as stored in a database.
+This example nodejs Openshift CICD Pipeline demonstrates the following:
+* Deploying an applicaiton from a YAML template using parameters
+* Configuring a custom Jenkins Slave using an ConfigMap
+* Promoting an application to multiple environments
+* Configuring a Nodejs Application to use a MongoDB service using Secrets.

-#### Deploying the Pipeline
+### Deploying the Pipeline

 oc new-project nodejs-dev